-If you are someone else is experiencing a potentially life threatening situation and are in need of immediate attention, call either 911 or Campus Police at (304) 293-2677.
+If you or someone else is experiencing a potentially life threatening situation and are in need of immediate attention, call either 911 or Campus Police at (304) 293-2677.

 If you or someone you know is feeling suicidal, the hotlines below can also provide assistance: